Find your frequently asked questions here

 Construction & Transport

-The project duration is likely to be approximately 35 years.
+We have sought permission operate Loch Liath Wind Farm for a period of up to 35 years.
 After this time, the wind farm will be decommissioned, or an application submitted to have its life extended or re-powered.

-The impacts of the chosen route will be assessed in the EIA Report and available for comment once the application has been submitted to the relevant authority.
-However, as part of any consent, we would look to implement a Traffic Management Plan and work with the community and relevant authorities to ensure as minimal disruption as possible.
+Further details can be found in Chapter 12 of the Environmental Impact Assessment.
+As part of any consent, we would look to implement a Traffic Management Plan and work with the community and relevant authorities to ensure as minimal disruption as possible.

 Each turbine is likely to require between 12 and 14 'abnormal loads' to deliver the components to the site.
 The components will likely be delivered on extendable trailers which will then be retracted to the size of a standard HGV for the return journey.
 Detailed swept path analysis will be undertaken for on the route from the port of entry to the site access junction to demonstrate that the turbine components can be delivered to site and to identify any temporary road works which may be necessary.